ga-wdi-boston/wdi_8_express_jade/README.md

 });
 ```
-We are expecting json, so we include our jsonParser middlewear.
+We are expecting json, so we include our jsonParser middleware.

 Next, we write our mongoose code to create a new contact document: